A Systematic Investigation of Commonsense Knowledge in Large Language Models: Robustness of Reported Results

-\Table{tab:parameters} shows the performance difference of using the worst versus the best hyper-parameter settings for each benchmark.
-The details for each setting are described in Appendix \ref{app:parameter}.
-To sweep over hyper-parameter choices in \Figure{fig:parameters}, instead of considering all combinations of parameters, we iterate the options in one category (\eg, score function) while fixing the parameters in the two other categories.\footnote{This decision helps us save compute resources by running fewer sweeps, and does not change our conclusions given that we are interested in finding if a variance exists across different settings and not the highest achievable performance.}
+\Table{tab:parameters} shows the performance difference of using the worst versus the best design choices, which are independently optimized for each task.
+To sweep over the above design choices, instead of considering all combinations of parameters, we iterate the options in one category (\eg, score function), while fixing the parameters in the other categories.\footnote{This decision saves compute resources, while offering a \textbf{lower bound} on the performance variations.
+Our goal here is not to seek the highest achievable performance, but to understand how much performance varies across different settings. }

-Overall, we observe a difference between best and worst settings of all commonsense benchmarks; this gap is especially large for \hellaswag{} and \piqa{}.
-This result shows that \emph{large language models do not simply work out of the box for commonsense benchmarks, because the choice of hyper-parameters plays an important role in their performance}.
-We also find that the choice of the score function plays the most important role in task performance -- entropy achieves the best performance across most benchmarks, sentence log probability achieved slightly better performance for \winogrande{} compared to entropy.; however, as discussed in \Section{sec:zero-shot}, when using this score, it is important to compare the performance with an Answer-only Baseline.
-Moreover, converting questions to sentences makes the biggest performance difference for \socialiqa{} compared to other benchmarks.
-Finally, we find that scoring the answer conditioned on the question works best except for \winogrande{} that does not have any questions.
+Overall, we observe a difference between the best and worst settings on all benchmarks; this gap is especially large for \hellaswag{} and \piqa{}.
+This result shows that \emph{large language models do not simply work out of the box for some commonsense benchmarks}, because for some tasks, these evaluation design choices can account for a large variation in model performance.
+We find that the score function plays the most important role --- cross-entropy yields the highest accuracy values across most benchmarks, but sequence log probability achieves a slightly better performance for \winogrande{}.
+However, when using these scores, we should account for the Answer-only baseline (\Section{sec:zero-shot}).
+Moreover, converting questions to sentences makes the largest difference for \socialiqa{}.
+We also find that scoring the answer conditional on the question --- as opposed to scoring the concatenation of questions and answers --- works best, except for \winogrande{}, which has no questions.

-Given our findings, we think that moving forward, the field should establish a unified protocol for performing zero-shot evaluations to enable a fair comparison across papers.
-Alternatively, when comparing models, it is important to perform similar sweeps for hyper-parameters and report the best setting for each model.